I don’t care what time of year it is, I will always find a reason to fire up the grill for dinner.

 If you can go for a splurge, opt for a fancy filet mignon or tenderloin for the most tender option.

-You could also use ribeye if you like.
+You could also use ribeye or strip if you like, which are cuts I also like to use for pan searing.
 However, I prefer a more budget friendly option like sirloin or even top sirloin.

 The most helpful tip I can give you is to make sure you buy the whole steak instead of buying pre-cut beef at the store.
 That way, you know exactly what you are getting.